unsourced-dev/insights-js/docs/modules/_parameters_.md

 ▸ **path**(`hash`: boolean, `search`: boolean): *object*

-Logs the current path within the application.
+Track the current path within the application.
 By default, does not log the `location.hash` nor the `location.search`

 **Parameters:**